GrantKlein1/Phishing-Checker-Extension/README.md

 Every time you detect a phishing email, you earn a single Scamite — a small reward for keeping your inbox safe.
 You can spend these Scamites on the Options page, where you’ll find six unique background themes.
 To access the Options page:
 - Right-click the extension icon in your Chrome toolbar
-- Select “Options”
+- Select “Options” from the dropdown menu

-⚠️ Common Issues and Solutions:
+⚠️ Common Issues, Solutions, and Disclaimers:
 1. Premature Email Check Trigger:
 If the "Check Email" button is clicked immediately or repeatedly after opening an email — the extension may throw an error in the console like "Error handling response: TypeError etc..."
 This happens because the email body hasn't fully loaded in Gmail's DOM, and the backend can't access the necessary content for analysis.